alphagov/paas-developer-docs/docs/deploying_apps/quotas.md

 The application cannot access more than the specified amount of memory.

-#### Application Quota Options : Sizing
+#### Application quota sizing

-- The environment default of 512MB `memory:` is sufficient for most applications.
+- The environment default of 512MB `memory` is sufficient for most applications.
 Static sites and utility applications such as schedulers or loaders may require less.
 Use `cf app APPNAME` to check your application's current memory and compute utilization.

 		requested state: started
 		instances: 1/1